-Join us for two days of edifying and uplifting discourse.
+Join us for an edifying and uplifting experience.

 The 19th Annual Education Conference will feature two days of instructive and inspiring presentations from influential speakers on a variety of topics related to this year’s theme:

 This spiritual retreat, organized and hosted by Kathleen Knight and Southern Virginia, will also include the musical “Bells Are Ringing,” performed by the university’s theatre program.
 We invite you to join with us in the majestic Shenandoah Valley this summer for an experience that combines education and spirituality like no other.